Homogeneous second-order descent framework: a fast alternative to Newton-type methods: Introduction

+\paragraph{Contributions} { The contributions of this paper can be summarized as follows.
+We propose a homogeneous second-order descent framework (HSODF) in \autoref{alg.gbasic}, where the linear systems required in subproblems are replaced by the GHMs \eqref{eq.ghqm} that are extremal eigenvalue problems.
+We demonstrate its computational benefits via a discussion on the condition numbers and a few experiments on highly degenerate problems.

-We particularly study an {\it adaptive} HSODM for second-order Lipschitzian functions, which is a specific realization of HSODF and is a strengthened version of \cite{zhang_homogenous_2022} using line search methods.
-We show that such a method has an $O(\epsilon^{-3/2})$ iteration complexity, which matches that of the adaptive cubic regularization method \cite{cartis_adaptive_2011,cartis_adaptive_2011-1} at a price of $O(\log(\epsilon^{-1}))$ inquiries of GHMs per iteration to find proper $\delta_k$.
-Since GHMs are solved by an extremal eigenvalue procedure, it still maintains a considerable edge in computation.
+A discussion is given to produce a family of second-order methods using HSODF at the price of conducting a search over $\delta_k$.
+In this venue, we particularly study an {\it adaptive} HSODM (\autoref{sec.ncvx}) for second-order Lipschitz functions, which is a strengthened version of \cite{zhang_homogenous_2022} that uses line-search methods.
+Such a method maintains an $O(\epsilon^{-3/2})$ iteration complexity for nonconvex optimization while transcending the original HSODM to convex problems.
+In the appendix, we illustrate an auxiliary $O(\log(1/\epsilon))$ bisection method for locating $\delta_k$, serving as a foundational technique that can be adapted for similar methods.

-Based on HSODF and motivated by interior point methods in convex optimization and monotone complementary problems \cite{zhu1992path,kortanek_polynomial_1993,andersen_homogeneous_1999}, we also propose the {\it homotopy} HSODM that can work for \betacon{} functions, which are beyond the class of second-order Lipschitzian functions.
-In this case, we use GHMs with simultaneous adaptation on both $\delta_k$ and $\phi_k$.
+Under the same framework, we next discuss a variant that works for \betacon{} instead of standard second-order Lipschitz functions (\autoref{sec.homotopy}).
+In this case, simultaneous adaptations on both $\delta_k$ and $\phi_k$ are applied to GHMs.
 We show that the corresponding homotopy HSODM exhibits a global linear rate of convergence through a non-interior path-following technique.
-Moreover, the nice and surprising property of homotopy HSODM is that the number of inner iterations is a \emph{constant} and independent of accuracy measure $\epsilon$ in sharp comparison to aforementioned ones.

-We further justify our approaches with some numerical results.
-In particular, we demonstrate that the eigenvalue-based approach can be efficient even for ill-conditioned problems, and two methods proposed in this paper are resilient to nearly degenerate problems compared to an inexact Newton's method.

-\paragraph{Organization} The rest of the paper is organized as follows.
-In \autoref{sec.GHM}, we present the homogeneous second-order descent framework, provide the characterization of solutions to GHM, and discuss the continuity of auxiliary functions.
-In \autoref{sec.ncvx}, we propose the \textit{fully adaptive} HSODM and establish its global and local convergence guarantee on standard second-order Lipschitz continuous objective functions.
-In \autoref{sec.homotopy}, we study the \textit{homotopy} HSODM for \betacon{} functions, and obtain a global linear convergence.
-Finally, we present preliminary numerical results in \autoref{sec.numeric} to illustrate the benefits of using GHMs and consequently the algorithm framework for ill-conditioned and degenerate problems.
+For this variant, it is worth mentioning that there is no need for the auxiliary procedure to locate $\delta_k$; at most $2$ GHMs are needed per iteration in sharp comparison to aforementioned ones. }